Patient and Public Involvement

 - Engagement: We aim to raise awareness of research carried out by BRC and GOSH researchers amongst patients and members of the public.

 If you are a member of the public, patient, family member or carer of someone being treated at GOSH, you might want to join one of our advisory groups – email us at at email@example.com and take a look at what we do below.

 If you are aged between 8–21 and are interested in improving health by advising on research, then you might like to join the GOSH YPAG.
 We meet at GOSH monthly and provide feedback to researchers to help them carry out research which is relevant to children and young people.
 YPAG is part of a national network of groups called Generation R, and our London group is one of five around the country.

 YPAG members get involved in all aspects of research, from myth busting to helping us create informative videos about research.
 Alexis and Frankie even provided the expert voice over for our newest research video on a cutting edge treatment called Gene Therapy.

 We’re looking for parents or carers who have a child with a health condition to help us improve research into child health.

-Throughout the year we organise and deliver a range of activities for patients, their families and members of the public where you can meet researchers and find out about their work.
+In a ‘normal’ year, we organise and deliver a range of activities for patients, their families and members of the public where you can meet researchers and find out about their work.
+2020 was anything but normal and many of our activities are now remote – this has allowed us to cater to many more people and we will be exploring how we deliver our meetings and events in the future.
 Please check our BRC events page for details of upcoming events.

 See our news report from 2019, which highlights how young people assisted in research - Young people shaping healthcare technology research.